 “I’m so grateful for everyone’s support in helping us get to this day,” said the girls’ father, John Rex, who asked NCMEC to share his statement.
 “Time froze three years ago when my beautiful girls were suddenly taken from my life.
 I’m overjoyed and now focusing on getting the girls back home with me.
 I ask for privacy at this time as we navigate the coming days.
 Thank you.”

 His daughters were only 7 and 5 when they were taken by Lee on March 17, 2020 from Waynesboro, Pennsylvania, police said.
 In September, 2022, forensic artists at NCMEC created new images of what the girls could look like today.

 To generate more attention for their case, NCMEC worked alongside the television show, On Patrol: Live.
-The popular docuseries follows multiple law enforcement agencies across the country and airs on the REELZ network.
+The popular docuseries follows multiple law-enforcement agencies across the country and airs on the REELZ network.
 The segment is part of NCMEC’s ongoing partnership with the show where missing cases are introduced to the show’s dedicated audience known as “OP Nation.”
 The brand-new images for Hanna and Skye were released for the first time on the show.

 “These age progression photos are so helpful in giving people a sense of what these girls may look like now,” said Dan Abrams, host of the show, as he encouraged viewers to call with any tips.

-As for the girl’s father, John Rex, he has spent every moment of the past three years searching, hoping and waiting for his daughters to come home.
+Rex has spent every moment of the past three years searching, hoping and waiting for his daughters to come home.

 “They’re two of the sweetest and smartest little girls.”
 John told Adobe last November.
 “I hope and I pray that every day is the day that I get the phone call to come pick up my daughters.”